Yonathan-Ashebir/computer_animation_project/README.md

 ## 🤝 Contributing

-Contributions are welcome!
+This intended to be as a one time educational project but still contributions are welcome!
 Please open an issue or submit a pull request for any improvements.